 Queen Elizabeth has described the headless mannequin displaying Kate Middleton’s wedding dress as “horrid”.

-The new Duchess of Cambridge’s wedding dress has gone on display at Buckingham Palace and is the centrepiece of the palace’s annual open house.
+The new Duchess of Cambridge’s wedding dress has gone on display at Buckingham Palace and is the centerpiece of the palace’s annual open house.
 The Queen, however, is obviously not so impressed.

 “It’s horrid, isn’t it?
 Horrible,” Her Majesty was heard to say within earshot of the television cameras as she previewed the ghostly wedding-dress dummy late last month.